Doctelligence/doctelligence.github.io/roadmap.md

 ---

 # 🌱 Phase 3: Beta Launch and Ecosystem Growth (18-24 months)

+## 🛠️ Developer Tools and SDK
+- 🛠️ Release comprehensive developer tools and SDK to facilitate application development on DIN.
+- 🧑‍💻 Host hackathons to encourage ecosystem growth and innovation.

 ## 🚀 Beta Release
 - 🌍 Launch public beta of the DIN network.